-- Weekly, daily, and monthly documented checks carried out by the Facilities manager and Premises manager. - Accident and incident records will be reviewed by the Operations Director on a regular basis.
+• Weekly, daily, and monthly documented checks carried out by the Deputy Head -Compliance and Caretaker.

+Accident and incident records will be reviewed by the Deputy Head - Compliance on a regular basis

-- Risk assessments will be reviewed annually or when the risks are known to have changed. - A review of health and safety management will be carried out periodically. - An annual review carried out by the external Health and Safety Consultancy. - An annually workplace inspection by the external Health and Safety Consultancy.
+- Risk assessments will be reviewed annually or when the risks are known to have changed. - A review of health and safety management will be carried out annually. - An annual review carried out by the external Health and Safety Consultancy. - An annually workplace inspection by the external Health and Safety Consultancy.

-3.30 Safety Policy Monitoring and Review
+8. Safety Policy Monitoring and Review